October 2017 Māori Law Review

 Upon British invasion, treaties were not negotiated with the original occupants of Australia and this remains the situation today.
 There are a range of Indigenous-state agreements.
 However, these operate within well-defined and often legislated frameworks and fail to address treaty-like issues.

 For decades, Australian governments have toiled with the concept of a treaty, including Malcolm Fraser’s Senate inquiry into the feasibility of a treaty and Bob Hawke’s commitment to a treaty, but failed to deliver.
-Unexpectedly, in February of 2016, the Australian state of Victoria formally announced that it would commence treaty negotiations with the Victorian Aboriginal community.
+Then unexpectedly, and with relatively little build up, in February of 2016, the Australian state of Victoria formally announced that it would commence treaty negotiations with the Victorian Aboriginal community.
 In December of the same year, South Australia followed suit.

 So far, most of these discussions have revolved around determining the negotiation process, including who the States will negotiate with.